 Los Tarrales is a birder's paradise - if you had to pick just one place to bird in Guatemala, this would be it!
 More than 350 bird species have been recorded from this superb private protected area, where primary rainforest and cloudforest is interspersed with coffee and flower plantations on the southern slope of the Atitlán volcano.

 The economy of this enlightened finca is based on shade grown coffee and ecotourism.
-While it's important to support and encourage that, one of the great things about staying at Los Tarrales is that this place is very 'authentic'.
-The guest accommodation is rather modest, although clean and very comfortable, and you'll see the families working on the finca on their way to the coffee plantations.
-The homemade cooking is among the best we'll have anywhere in Guatemala; the scenery is spectacular - you can see the Atitlan Volcano from the lodge... and there are birds everywhere.
-Indeed, it's not unusual to see 100 species here before lunch!
+While it is important to support and encourage that, one of the great things about staying at Los Tarrales is that this place is very 'authentic'.
+The guest accommodation is rather modest, although clean and very comfortable, and you will see the families working on the finca on their way to the coffee plantations.
+The homemade cooking is among the best we will enjoy anywhere in Guatemala and the scenery is spectacular - you can see the Atitlan Volcano from the lodge...
+There are also birds everywhere and it is not unusual to see 100 species here before lunch!

 At Los Tarrales, we will bird from a number of accessible trails that run through the excellent forest, seeking out species that are restricted in Guatemala to the Pacific Slope.
-Pacific, Orange-chinned and yellow-spectacled Orange-fronted Parakeets, Rufous Sabrewing, Blue-tailed Hummingbird and the cobalt-backed Long-tailed Manakin will all be high on the list - and we have a great chance of seeing the rare and range-restricted Azure-rumped Tanager, too!
+Pacific, Orange-chinned and Orange-fronted Parakeets, Rufous Sabrewing, Blue-tailed Hummingbird and the cobalt-backed Long-tailed Manakin will all be high on the list and we have a great chance of seeing the rare and range-restricted Azure-rumped Tanager.
+During our stay, we will also need to check the feeders for White-bellied Chachalacas.

-Having arrived at Los Tarrales in time for lunch (Day 4), we'll then check the feeders for White-bellied Chachalacas before heading out for our first look at birds in the surrounding forests and plantations.
-The tricky Rufous-breasted Spinetail and Spot-breasted Wren will no doubt occupy some of our time this afternoon, while at a small plantation, a pair of stunning red-billed Blue-throated Sapphires sometimes set up territory – the male often calling and performing from small sticks.
-As the day draws on, the likes of Lineated Woodpecker, Collared Aracari, Ivory-billed Woodcreeper and White-winged Tanager will come our way and we should see Yellow-naped Amazon, too.
+The tricky Rufous-breasted Spinetail and Spot-breasted Wren will no doubt occupy some of our time, while at a small plantation, a pair of stunning red-billed Blue-throated Sapphires sometimes set up territory with the male often calling and performing from small sticks.
+As the day draws on, the likes of Lineated Woodpecker, Collared Aracari, Ivory-billed Woodcreeper and White-winged Tanager will hopefully come our way and we should also see Yellow-naped Amazon.

-For our second day here, we'll spend the whole time at Los Tarrales, leaving our lodgings 30 minutes before sunrise so as to be at the right spot in the half-light of pre-dawn to await the Highland Guans displaying.
-As the light slowly improves we should be treated to better views before they slope off to be replaced by Crested Guans and White-bellied Chachalacas.
+On one morning, we are likely to leave our lodgings before sunrise so as to be at the right spot in the half-light of pre-dawn to await the Highland Guans.
+As the light slowly improves, we should be treated to better views before they slope off to be replaced by Crested Guans and White-bellied Chachalacas.
 Nearby, we will search for the tricky Tody Motmot and with patience will hope for ‘scope views of this wonderful little bird!
 Concealed within the local trees, our guides might also find a day-roosting Mottled Owl before we head back to the finca for a well-deserved breakfast.

 Replete, the rest of our morning will be spent looking for the many other avian specialities Los Tarrales has to offer.
-It's an immense property, one that encompasses a large portion of the Atitlan Volcano - from the lower grounds around the base, all the way up to the top.
+It is an immense property, one that encompasses a large portion of the Atitlan Volcano from the lower grounds around the base, all the way to the top.

-After lunch (and a short siesta for those that want it), we'll pick up a new trail, hoping for views of the shy White-throated Thrush and keeping a sharp eye out for the diminutive Northern Bentbill and Worm-eating Warbler.
+After lunch (and a short siesta for those that want it), we may explore a different trail, hoping for views of the shy White-throated Thrush and keeping a sharp eye out for the diminutive Northern Bentbill and Worm-eating Warbler.

-Returning before dusk, we can again try for Highland Guan and, as we wait for them to appear, groups of Yellow-naped Amazons may pass over to roost and neat White-eared Ground Sparrows may be picked out on the ground.
+Returning before dusk, we can again try for Highland Guan and, as we wait for them to appear, groups of Yellow-naped Amazons may pass over on their way to their roost and neat White-eared Ground Sparrows can be picked out on the ground.

-Night birds at Los Tarreles include the stunning Black-and-white and Mottled Owls, and there's often a Common Pauraque about, hawking for moths.
-The strange Northern Potoo sometimes appears and can give great views, while other nocturnal creatures we can try spotlighting for after dark include Kinkajou, Possum and several interesting amphibians.
+Night birds at Los Tarreles include the stunning Black-and-white and Mottled Owls, and there is often a Common Pauraque about, hawking for moths.
+The strange Northern Potoo sometimes appears and can give great views, while other nocturnal creatures we can try spotlighting for after dark include Kinkajou and several interesting amphibians.
 Two nights Los Tarrales

-Bidding a reluctant farewell to Los Tarrales, we transfer the short distance north (about an hour) to Santiago Atitlán, where we'll spend the next two nights at a hotel within a five-minute walk of the shore of Lake Atitlán - ringed by volcanoes and often described as the world's most beautiful lake.
+We will enjoy some final early morning birding at Los Tarrales before reluctantly leaving for the short transfer north to Santiago Atitlán, where we will spend the next two nights at a hotel within a five-minute walk of the shore of Lake Atitlán which is ringed by volcanoes and often described as the world's most beautiful lake.

-We’ll enjoy a little birding beside the lake during our stay here, hoping to catch up with the elegant Slender Sheartail and visiting one or two sheltered bays around the shore, which can be good for waterbirds - including a good variety of herons and egrets, Sora, Purple Gallinule, Blue-winged Teal and Lesser Scaup.
+We will enjoy a little birding beside the lake during our stay, hoping to catch up with the elegant Slender Sheartail and visit one or two sheltered bays around the shore, which can be good for waterbirds including a good variety of herons and egrets, Sora, Purple Gallinule, Blue-winged Teal and Lesser Scaup.

-The cloudforests that cloak the immense Atitlán and San Pedro volcanoes which rise up from the lake are the best place to look for Horned Guan - and if we haven’t been lucky before we'll make a special effort to find this spectacular bird first thing tomorrow!
+The cloudforests that cloak the immense Atitlán and San Pedro volcanoes which rise up from the lake are the best place to look for Horned Guan and if we haven’t been lucky before we will make a special effort to find this spectacular bird first thing on our second morning.

-The rare and endangered Horned Guan is a relic of the Cracidae family that persists today only in small fragments of its previous range.
-Its sole habitat is limited to cloudforests above 1650 metres (5400ft).
-As big as a turkey, adult males have a 3cm scarlet ‘horn’ - which projects like a ‘Tom and Jerry cartoon bump’ straight up from the top of the head!
+The rare and endangered Horned Guan is a relic of the Cracidae family that persists today only in small fragments of its previous range with its sole habitat being cloudforests above 1,650 metres (5,400ft).
+As big as a turkey, adult males have a 3cm scarlet ‘horn’ which projects like a ‘Tom and Jerry cartoon bump’ straight up from the top of the head!

-After (hopefully!) having seen the Horned Guan well at the new site, we have a chance to pick up a few more of the volcano's special birds.
-Wine-throated Hummingbird, the diminutive and highly localised Belted Flycatcher, Rufous-browed Wren and perhaps even orange-bellied Elegant Euphonia - all are possible up here.
+After (hopefully!) having seen the Horned Guan at the new site, we have a chance to pick up a few more of the volcano's special birds with Wine-throated Hummingbird, the diminutive and highly localised Belted Flycatcher, Rufous-browed Wren and perhaps even the orange-bellied Elegant Euphonia amongst the possibilities.

 LAKE ATITLÁN TO MOTAGUA

-Departing Santiago and the Lake Atitlán region after breakfast today, we travel east, fringing the outskirts of Guatemala City on our way to the Motagua Valley.
-We'll break our journey with a stop for lunch at Guatemala City and also to visit a local reserve there in search of Buffy-crowned Wood Partridge and other highland specialties.
+Departing Santiago and the Lake Atitlán region after breakfast, we travel east, fringing the outskirts of Guatemala City on our way to the Motagua Valley.
+We plan to break our journey with a stop for lunch at Guatemala City and also to visit a local reserve in search of Buffy-crowned Wood Partridge and other highland specialties.

-Continuing east, we'll aim to arrive at our next hotel, in the hot and dry Motagua Valley around 5.00pm, with time to enjoy a little late afternoon birding around the hotel.
-The habitat here will be totally new to us - and so too will be the birds!
+Continuing east, we will aim to arrive at our next hotel, in the hot and dry Motagua Valley around 5.00pm with time to enjoy a little late afternoon birding around the hotel.
+The habitat here will be totally new to us and so too will be the birds!
 Night Hotel Camino Largo

-MOTAGUA VALLEY, RIO ESCONDIDO RESERVE (GOLDEN-CHEEKED WARBLER), & BIOTOPO DEL QUETZAL
+MOTAGUA VALLEY, RIO ESCONDIDO RESERVE (GOLDEN-CHEEKED WARBLER) AND BIOTOPO DEL QUETZAL

-The central valley of the Motagua River is the hottest and driest region of Guatemala - and indeed, is the driest area in Central America.
-Located on the leeward side of the Sierra de las Minas Mountains, very little precipitation reaches the Motagua Valley, with just enough rain falling to allow sparse thorn scrub and dry forest with a 3-5m tall canopy.
+The central valley of the Motagua River is the hottest and driest region of Guatemala and is actually the driest area in Central America.
+Located on the leeward side of the Sierra de las Minas Mountains, very little precipitation reaches the Motagua Valley with just enough rain falling to allow sparse thorn scrub and dry forest with a 3-5m tall canopy.
 Characteristic plants include spiny shrubs, cacti (including tall columns), acacias and Guayacan trees.

-Making the most of the lower temperatures first thing, we'll set off early this morning to visit the dry forest reserve at Estación Biologica Heloderma.
-As the sun begins to rise and bird activity increases, we'll await the arrival our first feeding flock.
-White-lored Gnatcatchers, argumentative Northern Beardless Tyrannulets, Nutting’s Flycatcher, Streak-backed Oriole and the gorgeous Varied Bunting are among likely component species.
+Making the most of the lower temperatures first thing, we will set off early this morning to visit the dry forest reserve at Estación Biologica Heloderma.
+As the sun begins to rise and bird activity increases, we will await the arrival our first feeding flock.
+White-lored Gnatcatchers, Northern Beardless Tyrannulets, Nutting’s Flycatchers, Streak-backed Orioles and the gorgeous Varied Bunting are among likely species.